rowan-jansens/2020-10-03-nmcsa-pangeo/README.md

  - #### Session #2 11:30am - 12:15pm (Karl Benedict): Working with data in pandas DataFrames
  - #### Session #3 1:00pm - 1:45pm (Jon Wheeler): Data workflows, automation, and visualization with pandas and Matplotlib

-### Overview

-#### The sessions in this workshop are based (albeit condensed due to time restrictions) on lessons in the Data Carpentry module, *Data Analysis and Visualization in Python for Ecologists*.
-The lessons are available at http://www.datacarpentry.org/python-ecology-lesson/, and are licensed with a Creative Commons Attribution (CC-BY-4.0) license: https://creativecommons.org/licenses/by/4.0/.
-The recommended citation is given here, though may be out of date:
-> John Gosset, April Wright (eds): "Data Carpentry Python Ecology lesson."
-Version 2017.04.0, April 2017, http://www.datacarpentry.org/python-ecology-lesson/

 ### Quick Setup
  1. #### Create GitHub account and fork the [2020-10-03-nmcsa-pangeo](https://github.com/nmcarpentries/2020-10-03-nmcsa-pangeo) repository
  1. #### Launch the [Pangeo-Binder](https://binder.pangeo.io/v2/gh/nmcarpentries/2020-10-03-nmcsa-pangeo/master) cloud-based Jupyter Lab environment